torproject/stem/docs/faq.rst

   ~/stem$ ./run_tests.py --integ --target RUN_COOKIE

-**Static** tests use `pyflakes <https://launchpad.net/pyflakes>`_ to do static error checking and `pep8 <http://pep8.readthedocs.org/en/latest/>`_ for style checking.
-If you have them installed then they automatically take place as part of all test runs.
+**Static** tests use `pyflakes <https://launchpad.net/pyflakes>`_ to do static error checking and `pycodestyle
+<http://pycodestyle.readthedocs.org/en/latest/>`_ for style checking.
+If you
+have them installed then they automatically take place as part of all test runs.

 See ``run_tests.py --help`` for more usage information.